Siege of Mafeking: Stamps and currency

 "Baden-Powell is a wonderfully able scout and quick at sketches.
 I do not know another who could have done the work at Mafeking if the same conditions had been imposed.
 All the bits of knowledge he studiously gathered have been utilized in saving that community."

 — — Siege of Mafeking Abandoned by the Boers, Frederick Russell Burnham, the American scout, interviewed by The Times, 19 May 1900.

 Similarly, to ease the problems caused by the lack of genuine banknotes, in late 1899 Baden-Powell authorised the issue of siege banknotes.
 Made by Townshend & Son, Printers (Mafeking) using woodcut printing, notes were backed by the Standard Bank of South Africa and issued in denominations of one-, two-, three- and 10-shilling coupons as well as £1 notes, of which 620 were printed.
 The intention was that, after the siege was over, these could be exchanged for genuine currency, but in practice few were; most were kept as souvenirs.
 The printer believed that perhaps only 20 would be cashed in, making a £600 profit for the Imperial exchequer.
 They currently sell for around £1500 each but are rarely sold.

 Each note has the facsimile signatures of Robert Urry, the manager of the Mafeking branch of the Standard Bank of South Africa. and Captain Herbert Greener, Chief Paymaster of the British South Africa Police.
 Redemption of the notes ended in 1908.

 Relief

-The siege was finally lifted on 17 May 1900, when a flying column of some 2,000 British soldiers, including many South African volunteers from Kimberley, commanded by Colonel B. T. Mahon of the army of Lord Roberts with Prince Alexander of Teck as his Aide-de-camp, relieved the town after fighting their way in.
+The siege was finally lifted on 17 May 1900, when a flying column of some 2,000 British soldiers, including Canadians of "C" Battery, Royal Canadian Field Artillery, and many South African volunteers from Kimberley, commanded by Colonel B. T. Mahon of the army of Lord Roberts with Prince Alexander of Teck as his Aide-de-camp, relieved the town after fighting their way in.